jwiegley/johnwiegley/posts/2003-10-14-to-a-stewardess.md

 ---
 title: To a stewardess
-date: Tue, 14 Oct 2003 12:00:00 +0000
 category: Poems
+edited: 11/08/2003
+location: American Airlines flight 177 JFK-SFO
 ---

-Edited: 11/08/2003
-Location: American Airlines flight 177 JFK-SFO

     Not wizards
     can best the enchantment
     of a pretty girl.
     Her long, smooth legs are divine;
     the flow of her hair is magic;
     her waves of blonde
     are more welcome to me
     than sunrise.

-    Something about the tightness of her body
-    constricts me also --
+    Something about the tightness of her body constricts me also --
-    holds my heart in an unseen hand --
-    the way witches of old were famed for.
+    holds my heart in an unseen hand -- the way witches of old were famed for.

-    Maybe all this talk of warlocks and wonder
-    are but metaphors for a woman's charm;
+    Maybe all this talk of warlocks and wonder are but metaphors for a woman's charm;

     For indeed, I can say,
-    in just the meeting of your eyes,
-    was all the power and effect
+    in just the meeting of your eyes, was all the power and effect
     that spells are known for.